-You don’t have to be a carpenter to know a little bit about how woodworking works.
+Types of wood joints are something you can learn even if you’re not a carpenter.
 There’s something satisfying about the smell of wood being cut, the look of a freshly varnished piece of furniture, and the ability to turn a tree into a work of art.

 Everyone wants to be a woodworker in some way or another.
 Maybe you are interested in the different types of joints that have been used for thousands of years!
 Find out what type of joint you need for your project.